Nordisk Panorama Festival & Market

 In addition to the Competition Programme, the festival screens Nordic films in special programmes.

-Nordisk Panorama Market is a business-to-business platform that runs parallel to the festival and includes VOD screenings, curated closed market screenings and work-in-progress presentations to the most important decision-makers acquiring Nordic audio-visual content at the festival.
+Nordisk Panorama Market is a business-to-business platform that runs parallel to the festival and includes VOD screenings, curated closed market screenings and work-in-progress presentations to important decision-makers acquiring Nordic audio-visual content at the festival.
 Nordisk Panorama Market also offers an online VOD platform allowing decision-makers worldwide access to the best Nordic films all year round.
-Nordisk Panorama Market is the only platform of it’s kind offering a comprehensive overview of Nordic short and documentary film production.
+Nordisk Panorama Market is the only platform of its kind offering a comprehensive overview of Nordic short and documentary film production.

 Dates & Deadlines 2021